Feature Map Transform Coding for Energy-Efficient CNN Inference: Experimental Results

 We evaluate the proposed framework on common CNN architectures that have achieved high performance on the ImageNet benchmark.
 The inference contains 2 stages: a calibration stage, on which the linear transformation is learned based on a single batch of data, and the test stage.

-\paragraph{Layerwise performance.} In order to understand the effect of the layer depth on its activation compressibility, we applied the proposed transform-domain compression to each layer individually.
-Figure \cref{fig:perLyer} reports the obtained rates on ResNet-18 and 50.
-High coding gain is most noticeable in the first layer, which is traditionally more difficult to compress, and is consequently quantized to higher precision \cite{hubara_quant,banner2018posttraining, choi2018pact}.

-\paragraph{Full models performance.} The proposed method was evaluated on five different CNN architectures: ResNet-18, 50 and 101 \cite{he2016resnet}, MobileNetV2 \cite{8578572}, and InceptionV3 \cite{7780677}.
+\paragraph{Full model performance.} We evaluted our method on different CNN architectures: ResNet-18, 50, and 101 \cite{he2016resnet}; MobileNetV2 \cite{8578572}; and InceptionV3 \cite{7780677}.
 Specifically, MobileNetV2 is known to be unfriendly to activation quantization \cite{quantMobilenet}.
-Performance was evaluated on the ImageNet benchmark \cite{ILSVRC15} on which the networks were pre-trained.
-The proposed method was applied to the outputs of all convolutional layers, while the weights were quantized to either $4$ or $8$ bits (two distinct configurations) using $k$-means and bias correction method proposed by \citet{banner2018posttraining}.
-Rates are reported both in terms of the theoretical entropy lower bound and the average length of the feature maps compressed using Huffman VLC in \cref{fullModels}.
+Performance was evaluated on ImageNet dataset \cite{ILSVRC15} on which the networks were pre-trained.
+The proposed method was applied to the outputs of all convolutional layers, while the weights were quantized to either $4$ or $8$ bits (two distinct configurations) using the method proposed by \citet{banner2018posttraining}.
+Rates are reported both in terms of the entropy value and the average length of the feature maps compressed using Huffman VLC in \cref{fullModels} and \cref{fullModelsAppendix} in the Appendix.
 We observed that higher compression is achieved for covariance matrices with fast decaying eigenvalues describing low-dimensional data.
 A full analysis can be found in \cref{eigenAnalysis}.

-\paragraph{Comparison to other methods.} We compare the proposed method with other three-post training quantization methods: (ACIQ \cite{banner2018posttraining}; GEMMLOWP \cite{gemmlowp}; and KLD \cite{migacz20178}.
-Note that all these methods aim at reducing the amount of calculations, while our method can be applied on top of any of them to further reduce the memory bandwidth.
-We compare the minimum amount of information that is required to be transferred to the memory.
-For each method, we varied the quantizer bit width and chose the smallest one that attained top-1 accuracy withing 0.1\% from the baseline.
-The entropy lower bound of the quantized activations were used to compare between the methods.
-The proposed method reduce in average 36\% of the memory bandwidth in comparison to the best compared methods; full comparison can be found in \cref{tab:fullRes} in the Appendix.
+\paragraph{Comparison to other methods.} We compare the proposed method with other post-training quantization methods: ACIQ \cite{banner2018posttraining}, GEMMLOWP \cite{gemmlowp}, and KLD \cite{migacz20178}.
+Note that our method can be applied on top of any of them to further reduce the memory bandwidth.
+For each method, we varied the bitwidth and chose the smallest one that attained top-1 accuracy within 0.1\% from the baseline and measured the entropy of the activations.
+Our method reduces, in average, 36\% of the memory bandwidth relatively to the best competing methods; the full comparison can be found in \cref{tab:fullRes} in the Appendix.